syncfusion-content/angular-docs/angular/AutoComplete/Getting-Started.md

 ## Model binding

-The Angular2 AutoComplete supports the data binding feature.
+The Angular AutoComplete supports the data binding feature.
 When a widget’s model attribute is bound to ngModel variable, it will be reflected the changes both ways.

 Add in the ngModel value as below.